Electoral district of Northern Tablelands

-Northern Tablelands is an electoral district of the Legislative Assembly in the Australian state of New South Wales.
-It is currently held by Brendan Moylan of the National Party.
-The electorate currently includes Uralla Shire, Armidale Regional Council, Glen Innes Severn, Inverell Shire, Gwydir Shire and Moree Plains Shire.
+Northern Tablelands is an electoral district of the Legislative Assembly of the Australian state of New South Wales.
+It has been held by Brendan Moylan of the National Party since a 2024 by-election.

+The electorate in on the border with Queensland and includes Uralla Shire, Armidale Regional Council, Glen Innes Severn, Inverell Shire, Gwydir Shire and Moree Plains Shire.

 History

 Northern Tablelands was originally created in 1920, with the introduction of proportional representation, replacing Armidale, Gough and Tenterfield, and elected three members.
 It was held by the same three members throughout its first incarnation: inaugural Country Party leader Michael Bruxner, state Minister for Education David Drummond, and Labor MP Alfred McClelland, grandfather of former federal Attorney-General Robert McClelland.
 In 1927, it was divided into the single-member electorates of Armidale and Tenterfield.
 It was recreated in 1981, partly replacing Armidale and Tenterfield.

 On its recreation in 1981, the seat was a notional seat.
 However, Labor's Bill McCarthy, who had won Armidale in the "Wranslide" of 1978, won the merged seat in the second "Wranslide."
 McCarthy held the seat for Labor against aggressive National Country/National opposition even as this already conservative area became even more so.
 He was only the second Labor member to represent much of the area in the single-member era, and most of the seat was served by the safe federal National seat of New England.

 McCarthy had developed serious health problems by the 1984 state election, but was persuaded to recontest to maintain Labor control of the seat.
 He resigned in 1987 when it was apparent he could not continue, and died soon afterward.
 Labor endorsed McCarthy's widow, Thelma, at the subsequent by-election, but she was narrowly defeated by National candidate Ray Chappell after a heavily-publicised campaign.
 The seat's conservative nature reasserted itself, and Chappell was re-elected with little difficulty three times.
 However, in the 1999 election, Chappell faced a challenge from the popular ex-mayor of Armidale, Richard Torbay, standing as an independent.
 In a shock result, Torbay won the seat with a comfortable margin—the latest case of NSW country areas rejecting the Nationals in favour of local independents.

 Torbay was comfortably reelected in 2003, 2007, and 2011, each time taking well over 60 percent of the two-party vote and easily winning enough primary votes to retain the seat outright.
 He served as Speaker of the New South Wales Legislative Assembly from 2007 to 2011, during what proved to be the final term of Labor's 16-year run in government.
 He was the first independent to hold that post since 1917.
 As a measure of his popularity, he suffered a swing of nearly 11 percent in 2011 amid the massive Coalition wave that swept through NSW, but still retained his seat with a comfortable majority of 19.2 percent.
 He actually won 63 percent of the primary vote, more than enough to win another term outright.